sarakonradi/nest-simulator/doc/sli_docs/neural-simulations.rst

    SLI ] ResetKernel
    Sep 21 10:13:39 Network::clear_models [Info]:
-    Models will be cleared and parameters reset.
+    |Models| will be cleared and parameters reset.

-Nodes are created from a model, using the command ``Create``.
+Nodes are created from a |model|, using the command ``Create``.

 ::

    SLI ] /iaf_psc_alpha Create ==
    1

-In the fist line, we create one integrate and fire neuron from the model ``iaf_psc_alpha``.
+In the fist line, we create one integrate and fire neuron from the |model|
+``iaf_psc_alpha``.

 The return value of ``Create`` is an integer that identifies the last